actionsflow/actionsflow/README.md

 ## 😁 About

-[Actionsflow](https://github.com/actionsflow/actionsflow) helps you to automate workflows, it's the best [IFTTT](https://ifttt.com/)/[Zapier](https://zapier.com/) free alternative for developers.
+[Actionsflow](https://github.com/actionsflow/actionsflow) helps you to automate workflows, it's a free [IFTTT](https://ifttt.com/)/[Zapier](https://zapier.com/) alternative for developers.
 With [Actionsflow](https://github.com/actionsflow/actionsflow), you can connect your favorite apps, data, and APIs, receive notifications of actions as they occur, sync files, collect data, and more.
 We implemented it based on [Github actions](https://docs.github.com/en/actions), and you use a YAML file (The configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow)) to build your workflows.
 If you have already written a [Github actions file](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow), it's very easy to define an Actionsflow workflow file, and you can use any [Github actions](https://github.com/marketplace?type=actions) as your job's steps.

 You can see core concepts of Actionsflow at [here](#-how-actionsflow-worked).